 Create and curate images

-If the website is about you (i.e. a personal or professional blog, consulting website, etc.), get a few high-quality photos of yourself.
+If the website is about you (for example, a personal or professional blog, consulting website, etc.), get a few high-quality photos of yourself.
 Make sure whoever is taking the photos understands that you will be using these on a website.
 You will want a variety of shots and angles.
 The best photos for service professionals include a few shots where you (or your staff) are near the edge of the frame as well as in the center.

 If you are selling a service that has an end result, take photos of your finished work.
 This would include screenshots if you are a designer or photos of a completed project if you are an artist.